Huotes/CommitMaker/README.md

 Microsoft: “You’ve got questions.
 We’ve got dancing paperclips.”

 The quickest way to a man's heart is with Chuck Norris' fist.

+After taking a steroids test doctors informed Chuck Norris that he had tested positive.
+He laughed upon receiving this information, and said 'of course my urine tested positive, what do you think they make steroids from?'